Brookline, NH off Rte 13

 Hiking, stroller friendly, easy walking on some trails, mountain biking, horseback riding, snowshoeing, can x-country ski on some trails.
 Snowmobiles in certain areas.

-I had driven by this trail head many times and finally stopped in, one end of summer, morning.
+I had driven by this trail head on Rte 13 many times and finally stopped in, one end of summer morning.
 My curiosity had been peeked because not only were there often many cars parked in the trail head lot, but during the summer while kayaking with my daughter on Potanipo lake, we noticed a beach with a trail leading to it.
-My assumption, which turned out to be correct, was that somehow the two were related.
+Our assumption, which turned out to be correct, was that somehow the two were related.

 This area is maintained beautifully by the Brookline Ice Breakers snow mobile club.
 They have signage throughout.
 Maps are available with membership.
 With all the great work they do, I highly recommend joining them, or any of the snow mobile clubs in your area.
 They really do a great job keeping the trails open and well marked. http://brooklineicebreakers.com/

-The main trail is great for bikes, horses, hikers in the summer.
+The main trail is great for bikes, horses, hikers in the summer and the footing is smooth and easy to traverse.
 Snowmobiles help make the trail great for cross country skiing and snowshoeing in the winter.
 As there is a lot of water, bugs can be bad in the buggy seasons, so come prepared.
-The Eastern part of the trail I think is the prettiest.
+If you chose to take the rail trail I think the Eastern part is the prettiest.
 It gets a little industrial closer to Tevya, but worth it to access that small beach on the back side of Lake Potanipo, where many locals let their dogs swim, or stop for a picnic and a dip.